 There are some options for preventing and controlling myopia that have mixed results depending on each patient.

-One of the most popular is orthokeratology, a non-surgical procedure requires that you wear rigid gas permeable contact lenses at night.
-The lens reshapes your cornea while you sleep and temporarily retains the shape throughout the day giving you clearer vision.
+One of the most popular ways of preventing or controlling short-sightedness is orthokeratology.
+This is a non-surgical procedure which requires that you wear rigid gas permeable contact lenses at night.
+The lens reshapes your cornea while you sleep and temporarily retains the shape throughout the day, giving you clearer vision.